Creativity and Machine Learning: A Survey: Generative Models

 \subsubsection{Examples of Models}

+Diffusion models have been primarily used for image generation.
 In order to generate higher-quality images and to allow text-to-image generation, a variety of effective methods for conditioning have been proposed.
-A possibility is to use classifier guidance \cite{dhariwal21}: the diffusion score (i.e., the added noise) includes the gradient of the log likelihood of an auxiliary classifier model.
-An alternative is classifier-free guidance \cite{ho21a}: to avoid learning an additional model, a single neural network is used to parameterize two diffusion models, one conditional and one unconditional; the two models are then jointly trained simply by randomly setting the class for the unconditional model.
-Sampling is finally performed using a linear combination of the conditional and unconditional score estimates.
-GLIDE \cite{nichol21b} demonstrates how classifier-free guidance can be effectively used to generate text-conditional images.
+A possibility is to use classifier guidance \cite{dhariwal21}: the diffusion score (i.e., the added noise) includes the gradient of the log-likelihood of an auxiliary classifier model.
+An alternative is classifier-free guidance \cite{ho21a}: to avoid learning an additional model, a single neural network is used to parameterize two diffusion models, one conditional and one unconditional; the two models are then jointly trained by randomly setting the class for the unconditional model.
+Finally, the sampling is performed using a linear combination of conditional and unconditional score estimates.
+Guided Language to Image Diffusion for Generation and Editing (GLIDE) \cite{nichol22} demonstrates how classifier-free guidance can be effectively used to generate text-conditional images.
 In addition, it shows how diffusion models can be used for image editing by fine-tuning in order to reconstruct masked regions.
-Performance improvement can be obtained by means of a cascade of multiple diffusion models performing conditioning augmentation \cite{ho21b}.
-Finally, DALL-E 2 \cite{ramesh22} generates images by conditioning with image representations.
+Performance improvement can be obtained by means of a cascade of multiple diffusion models performing conditioning augmentation \cite{ho22b}.
+Notably, the diffusion model can operate on latent vectors instead of real images.
+Stable Diffusion \cite{rombach22} employs a diffusion model in the latent space of a pre-trained autoencoder.
+Similarly, DALL-E 2 \cite{ramesh22} generates images by conditioning with image representations.
 At first, it learns a prior diffusion model to generate possible CLIP image embeddings from a given text caption, i.e., conditioned by its CLIP text embedding.
 Then, a diffusion decoder produces images conditioned by the image embedding.
-Imagen \cite{saharia22} uses instead a cascaded diffusion decoder, together with a frozen language model as text encoder to increase the quality of outputs.
+The generation quality can be further improved by means of generated captions for the images in the training set \cite{betker23}.
+Imagen \cite{saharia22} uses instead a cascaded diffusion decoder, together with a frozen language model as a text encoder to increase the quality of output.